OK, how do you pronounce Coeio? What does it mean?

 Scientific integrity is central to Coeio’s values, we owe nothing less to those who support our mission.
 Because when someone engages with our products, they are also engaging in a movement, and become like family to us.
 In the beginning, the suit was based off of well-researched scientific studies.
 There have been a number of peer-reviewed studies which prove mushrooms aid decomposition, remediate toxins and speed delivery of nutrients to plants.

 Currently, we are doing our own testing, as well as applying this science to burials.
 Validation and optimization are really important to us.
 We will be continuously doing experimentation as we go along to determine how and if we can improve our products to meet the growing needs of our customers.

-Our first human adopter is Dennis White.
-He is terminally ill and has an Infinity Burial Suit.
+Our first human adopter was Dennis White.
+He was terminally ill and used the Infinity Burial Suit.

 Coeio made a film about Dennis, titled “Suiting Dennis.”
 It is available to watch on our site.
 We also have materials you can download if you’d like to host a screening.